Kaibab National Forest

 Williams, AZ 86046

 A new lightning start on the south face of Sitgreaves Mountain was discovered on July 22nd.
 The fire has been burning within the Sitgreaves Fire burn scar from 2014.
-It will be visible from I-40 and the surrounding areas.
-Officials have been monitoring the Bald Fire for just over three weeks and will continue to watch fire behavior using aircraft and from vantage points on the ground below.
+It will be periodically visible from I-40 and the surrounding areas.
+Officials have been monitoring the Bald Fire for just over a month and will continue to watch fire behavior using aircraft and from vantage points on the ground below.
 The lightning caused Bald Fire is now 340 acres in size however growth has slowed significantly as consistent precipitation has been received over the fire for the last few days.
-Managers will continue to utilize a type 3 helicopter at times to monitor fire behavior from the air.
-This will help reduce exposure of fire personnel working in the higher steep terrain.
-Growth may to continue as weather conditions permit.
+Managers will continue to monitor fire behavior occasionally from the air reducing exposure of fire personnel working in the higher steep terrain.
+No further growth is expected.

 |Current as of|